19 Must-Have Skills to Be a Proofreader

 To become a good proofreader, you need to take a comprehensive course and practice what you’ve learned.

-You can practice by taking proofreading tests, reading relevant books and blogs, and listening to podcasts that deal with proofreading matters (grammar, punctuation, etc.).
+In addition to the practice you get in a course, you can practice by taking proofreading tests, reading relevant books and blogs, and listening to podcasts that deal with proofreading matters (grammar, punctuation, etc.).

 Best wishes to you!